tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

-jQuery-Mobile-Progress-Bar-with-Percentage v1.0.1 (Tolito Progress Bar)
+jQuery-Mobile-Progress-Bar-with-Percentage v1.0.2 (Tolito Progress Bar)
 =========================================================

-jQuery-Mobile-Progress-Bar-with-Percentage v1.0.1 Overview
+jQuery-Mobile-Progress-Bar-with-Percentage v1.0.2 Overview
 --------

-The Tolito Progress Bar is a plugin for jQuery Mobile which offers the functionality to create, manage, start, stop and resume a progress bar.
+The Tolito Progress Bar is a plugin for jQuery Mobile which offers the functionality to create, manage, start, stop, resume and explicitly set the value of a progress bar.
 In addition it provides the options to set the progress bar's outer theme and inner filling theme on the basis of the jQuery Mobile standard themes, to show a percentage completion counter, to set whether the progress bar has normal or mini size, to define the interval which specifies the filling frequency rate, to configure the max value of the outer bar and set the initial value of the filling inner bar.
 The idea of JavaScript prototype chaining has been used in order to enable the chaining of separate method calls where each call is made on the same instance.

 Compatibility
 --------